-This course will assist the scholar athlete in preparing and competing in Cross Country meets
+This course will assist the scholar athlete in preparing and competing in Cross Country meets.
+Cross Country consists of longer distance races over varied running terrain and conditions.
+The athletes will improve their conditioning, endurance, and overall health.

 Fall Sport.
 Fee required